-By board policy the class 4A, 3A, 2A, A, and B championship series shall be bracketed as follows: The number of the district tournament in which a school played will determine the regional tournament to which it will be assigned.
+By board policy the classes 4A, 3A, 2A, A, BI and BII championship series shall be bracketed as follows: The number of the district tournaments in which a school played will determine the regional tournament to which it will be assigned.
 Example: Districts 1, 2, 3, and 4 are in Regional 1; Districts 5, 6, 7, and 8 are in Regional 2.
 District 1 plays District 4; District 2 plays District 3; District 5 plays District 8 and District 6 plays District 7.